jomartin-999/spring-boot-for-vmware-gemfire/docs/clientcache-applications.md

-By using our `SpringBootApacheGeodeCacheServerApplication` main class from the previous section, we can configure and bootstrap an VMware GemFire `CacheServer` application with Spring Boot and connect it to our cluster of Locators:
+By using our `SpringBootApacheGeodeCacheServerApplication` main class from the previous section, we can configure and bootstrap an [vmware-gemfire-name] `CacheServer` application with Spring Boot and connect it to our cluster of Locators:

 Example 12.
 SpringBootApacheGeodeCacheServerApplication class